Quelich/algorithm-analysis/README.md

 # Analysis of the Algorithms
-Comparison of different sorting algorithms
+The implementation and comparison of different sorting algorithms in Java.

 # Comparison
 - Insertion Sort